3D Pose-to-Kinematics Mapping

 Challenges

-- 2Multi-axial joints (hip, shoulder) have three rotational degrees of freedom with nonlinear error propagation
+- 2Multi-axial joints (hip, shoulder) have three rotational degrees of freedom where small positional errors propagate nonlinearly into large angular discrepancies

 Methodology